AkshayHanchate/AkshayHanchate/README.md

-- 🔭 I’m currently working on https://github.com/AkshayHanchate/Behavioural_risk_factor_system
+- 🔭 I’m currently working on https://github.com/AkshayHanchate/Behavioural_risk_factor_system.
-- 🌱 I’m currently learning **GCP, LLM-driven Data Engineering, and Generative AI**
+- 🌱 I’m currently learning **GCP, LLM-driven Data Engineering, and Generative AI.**
-- 💬 Ask me about **SQL, Python, Data Modelling and Distributed Computing**
+- 💬 Ask me about **SQL, Python, Data Modelling and Distributed Computing.**
 - 👨‍💻 All of my projects are available at **https://github.com/AkshayHanchate?tab=repositories**
 - 📫 How to reach me: **akshayhanchate1@gmail.com**
 - ⚡ Fun fact: **People might hate me for this, but...
 I don't like chocolate.**